Save Money on Site Investigation and Remediation Projects

 “A lot of time was saved during this project considering we did not have to wait the 2 – 3 days for a lab to turn around our samples and provide the analytical data needed.
 Also, it was interesting to see the types of petroleum that the instrument detected instead of just a numerical value.
 We saved money on this project using the QED/UVF method by not needing to over-excavate or advance the excavation based solely on PID readings.”
 Arcadis

-Laboratories require three separate tests to achieve these results, will keep you waiting days or weeks for the results, are expensive and are still unable to give you the quality of data that QROS provides.
-Using the newest UVF technology, the QED Hydrocarbon analyser from QROS can give you accurate results immediately.
-By simplifying the methods and bringing the cost right down in comparison to laboratory methods, on site testing is now the method of choice, and is encouraged by the Environment Agency - MCERTS AND ON SITE ANALYSIS
+Using the newest UVF technology, the QED Hydrocarbon analyser from QROS gives you accurate results immediately.
+By simplifying the methods and bringing the cost right down in comparison to laboratory methods, on site testing is now the method of choice, and is encouraged by the Environment Agency - click here for their latest guidelines: MCERTS AND ON SITE ANALYSIS

 The speed and low cost of obtaining quality data with the QED enables a far higher sampling density to be achieved than by using laboratory data alone,allowing greater accuracy in determining areas of contamination.
 Major cost savings of 50% and more are readily achievable through an increased confidence in the site conceptual model, and by minimising remobilisations and unnecessary soil removal.